Celebrating Reunification and the Power of Community Partnerships

 Thank you to WMPC for inviting us to be part of this meaningful event.
 CASA of Kent County is proud to be a part of this community-centered approach to preventing child abuse and neglect and supporting brighter futures for local children and families.

-At CASA of Kent County, we believe that spreading the word about our mission is key to helping children in foster care receive the advocacy they deserve.
+Spreading the word about CASA’s mission is key to helping children in Kent County foster care receive the best-interest advocacy they deserve.
+The...

 Being an informed community member will better equip you to advocate for vulnerable children in our community.
 Subscribe to our email list to stay up to date on CASA of Kent County news, stories, events, and more.
 We promise not to overwhelm you with too many emails!